TOTAL EQUIPMENT TRAINING – FORKLIFT OPERATOR TRAINING

 - Focus on the employee’s knowledge and skill in operating a forklift or other vehicle safely

 - Potential hazards of utilizing a forklift in the workplace

 - General OSHA safety standards for powered industrial trucks/forklifts

 Proper training is the key to preventing accidents and injuries.
-OSHA requires all operators to receive training that consists of a combination of formal training (e.g., classroom, interactive computer training, written material), and practical training, including evaluation (hands-on evaluation by a qualified instructor).
-In addition, refresher training is required at least once every three years.
+OSHA requires all operators to receive forklift training that consists of a combination of formal classroom training (e.g., interactive computer training or written material), and practical training, including an evaluation (hands-on evaluation by a qualified instructor).
+In addition, refresher forklift qualification training is required at least once every three years.

-Total Equipment Training’s Forklift Program meets all OSHA requirements and the U.S. Department of Labor.
-Our forklift training program includes:
+Total Equipment Training’s Forklift Operator Training Program meets OSHA requirements and with the U.S. Department of Labor.

 - OSHA 1910 and all applicable parts